 Declaring even a single incident of sexual assault “one too many,” President Joe DiPietro told UT trustees the work of raising awareness and protecting students is ongoing and not new.

 Board of Trustees News

-The University of Tennessee Board of Trustees will meet Thursday and Friday, October 27 and 28, in the Hollingsworth Auditorium of the Ellington Plant Sciences building, on the UT Agriculture campus.
-The full board’s meeting will begin at 1:30 p.m., Friday, October 28.
+The University of Tennessee Board of Trustees will meet Thursday and Friday, October 2 and 3, in the Hollingsworth Auditorium on the Institute of Agriculture campus.